-Woody debris will enter the reservoir site during the headponding event and at reservoir-filling due to vegetation clearing debris that could not be removed during clearing activities.
-This material will eventually float down the reservoir to the dam site.
-At other dam sites in British Columbia, this material is prevented from entering the dam through the uses of log booms that capture the floating material.
-This material is then removed using boats to push the debris to a crane that extracts it from the reservoir.
+Once the dam has been constructed and the reservoir filled, BC Hydro plans to prevent woody debris from entering the dam site through the installation of debris boom facilities.
+This material may be removed from the debris boom facilities using boats to push the debris to a crane that extracts it from the reservoir.

 Photograph 9 and Photograph 10 show the removal of waterborne woody debris from the Dinosaur Reservoir.
-During the construction of the Site C dam, waterborne woody debris will need to be captured and removed from the river to ensure worker safety within the dam site construction area and prevent passage through diversion tunnels .
+During the construction of the Site C dam, waterborne woody debris will need to be captured and removed from the river to ensure worker safety within the dam site construction area and prevent passage through diversion tunnels.
 During operations reservoir debris management will be required for both boater safety and dam operational purposes.